aeternity/ae_mdw/README.md

 - `event_hash` - base32hex encoded blake2b hash of the name of the event constructor
   The source of the contract in question has one of the event log constructors named "TipReceived".
-  It's encoded hash can be retrieved as:
+  Its encoded hash can be retrieved as:
   ```
   iex(aeternity@localhost)11> Base.hex_encode32(:aec_hash.blake2b_256_hash("TipReceived"))
   "MVGUQ861EKRNBCGUC35711P9M2HSVQHG5N39CE5CCIUQ7AGK7UU0===="